amlanacharya/Agent/module2/lessons/lesson4.md

 These skills form the foundation for creating sophisticated AI agents that can maintain context, learn from interactions, and provide reliable information with appropriate citations.

 In the next module, we'll explore planning and reasoning systems that build on these memory capabilities to create even more powerful agents.

 ---

+> 💡 **Note on LLM Integration**: This lesson uses simulated knowledge processing functions for demonstration purposes.
+In a real implementation, you would integrate these knowledge systems with LLMs to generate more sophisticated responses based on the retrieved information.
+For LLM integration, see the Module 2-LLM version.

+---